 Kevin Healey is an Associate Professor of Communication at the University of New Hampshire.
 His work focuses on the ethical and religious dimensions of digital culture.
-His scholarship appears in publications such as the Journal of Television and New Media and the Journal of Media Ethics.
+Kevin’s latest book, co-authored with Robert H. Woods, Jr., is Ethics and Religion in the Age of Social Media: Digital Proverbs for Responsible Citizens.
+Published by Routledge in 2019, Digital Proverbs won the 2020 Book of the Year Award from the Religious Communication Association.
+In 2013 he and Robert Woods also published the co-edited book Prophetic Critique and Popular Media through Peter Lang.
+Kevin’s scholarship appears in publications such as the Journal of Television and New Media and the Journal of Media Ethics.
 He also enjoys writing creative non-fiction and poetry, and his creative work appears in venues such as Salon, Huffington Post, Religion Dispatches, Typishly, and Meat for Tea.
-He is a co-editor of the book Prophetic Critique and Popular Media (Peter Lang, 2013), and is currently working on a new manuscript for Routledge titled Religion and Ethics in the Age of Social Media: Proverbs for Responsible Digital Citizens.
-This new book develops a line of inquiry that combines media scholarship with the emerging field of contemplative studies.
-Kevin is also a fan of do-it-yourself home music recording, and has self-produced several compilations of original songs and covers.
+Kevin is also a fan of do-it-yourself home music recording, and has self-produced several compilations of original songs.

 Funded Project: Contemplative Media Studies

 My project outlines a new approach to the study of digital culture called Contemplative Media Studies.
 This approach integrates two subfields: media and religion scholarship, which is usually situated within communication and media studies; and contemplative studies, which is historically associated with psychology and neuroscience but is expanding to include the humanities and creative arts.
 My research addresses gaps in both of these fields.